 Elementary school counselors work with teachers, administrators, and other staff:

 - to provide information, materials and referral assistance

-- to address student needs, especially within the Instructional Support Team (IST); and
+- to address student needs, especially within the Child Study Team (CST); and

 - to promote a positive learning environment.

 Is it time to speak with the counselor?

 Parents should feel free to call the counselor when they notice certain signs of potential problem in their child:

 - You see a dramatic change in your child"s behavior.
 A happy child becomes withdrawn.
 A friendly child wants to be alone.

 - There"s been a change in your family.
 A new marriage, a severe illness, a divorce or a new baby can all effect school work.

 Your child begins acting out and fails to respond to your usual methods of discipline.
 The behavior that you see at home may also be occurring at school.